General Information on the Federal Arbitrage Rebate Requirements

 What are the Arbitrage Laws?

 The arbitrage laws are issued by either Congress or the Treasury Department.
-The hierarchy of these laws are: the Internal Revenue Code of 1986 as amended (the "Code"), Treasury Regulations, Revenue Procedures and Private Letter Rulings.
-To minimize the benefit of investing tax-exempt bond proceeds the arbitrage rebate requirements were imposed by Section 148(f)(2) of the Code.
+The hierarchy of these laws are: the Internal Revenue Code of 1986 as amended (“Code”), Treasury Regulations, Revenue Procedures, and Private Letter Rulings.
+To minimize the benefit of investing tax-exempt bond proceeds, the arbitrage rebate requirements were imposed by Code Section 148(f)(2).

 What are the Arbitrage Rebate Requirements?

-Generally, tax-exempt bond issues which were issued on or after September 1, 1986 are subject to the arbitrage rebate requirements.
-The arbitrage rebate requirements require that any profit or "arbitrage" be "rebated" to the Federal Government.
+Generally, tax-exempt bond issues issued on or after September 1, 1986 are subject to the arbitrage rebate requirements.
+Such requirements detail that any profit or “arbitrage” be “rebated” (or paid back) to the Federal Government (The Treasury Department).

 How is the Rebate Amount Due Calculated?